Honors Program

 Ways to Earn Honors Credits

-All curriculum requirements can be fulfilled with Honors seminar credits; contracts are optional.
-Students with 75 or more hours must petition for an exception at the time of application.
+All curriculum requirements can be fulfilled with Honors course credits; contracts and co-curricular experiences are optional.

-All Honors students must successfully complete an Honors seminar their first semester following acceptance into the program, and every semester thereafter, leading to the Honors Thesis sequence in their final two semesters:
+All members must successfully complete an Honors seminar their first semester following acceptance into the program, and every semester thereafter, leading to the required Honors Thesis sequence in their final two semesters:

-Honors Research Pro-Seminar (HON 398, 1 credit): A research seminar required for students the semester prior to enrolling in HON 399: Honors Senior Thesis (or capstone equivalent), this course develops and improves research skills.
+Honors Research Pro-Seminar (HON 398, 1 credit): A research seminar required for members the semester prior to enrolling in HON 399: Honors Senior Thesis, this course develops and improves research skills.
 In addition, students design a research proposal.

-Honors Senior Thesis (HON 399, 3 credits): The Honors Senior Thesis, a 3-credit course that students register for in their final semester, is dedicated to the craft and execution of students’ capstone research projects.
-In consultation with their faculty mentors, students create a substantial scholarly text consistent with the content and methods of their academic major and/or minor.
-The Honors Senior Thesis is a distinct, stand-alone project containing new (not repurposed) writing.
-In addition to completing the written project, students participate in an oral defense for the RU community.
+Honors Senior Thesis (HON 399, 3 credits): The Honors Senior Thesis, a 3-credit writing and research intensive course that members register for in their final semester, is dedicated to the craft and execution of members' capstone projects.
+In consultation with faculty mentors, students create substantial scholarly texts consistent with the content and methods of their academic major and/or minor.
+These academic projects can be creative, applied, or traditional, comprised of new (not repurposed) writing.
+In addition to completing the written project, members participate in oral defenses for the RU community.

 Curricular and Co-Curricular Contracts

-Contracts permit students the opportunity to earn Honors credit outside the standard Honors seminar structure.
+Contracts permit members the opportunity to earn Honors credit outside the standard Honors seminar structure.
 All contracts and their resulting work must demonstrate advanced rigor and inquiry, consistent with Honors Program outcomes.
-All contracts must be reviewed and approved by the Honors Program by our stated deadlines.
-After one invalid or incomplete contract, students cannot earn any more contract credits.
-Students are eligible to complete contracts after they have successfully completed at least 1 Honors seminar.
+All contracts must be submitted by stated deadlines, and reviewed and approved by the Honors Program.
+After one invalid or incomplete contract, students cannot attempt or earn any more contract credits.
+Members are eligible to complete contracts after they have successfully completed at least 1 Honors course.

 Curricular: Must be completed in courses in a student’s major and/or minor at the 200-level and higher.
-These contracts, designed by the student and approved by their professor(s), should demonstrate significant student effort and challenge to produce high-quality work and a deepened understanding of course material, consistent with Honors Program outcomes.
+These contracts, designed and executed by the student and approved by their professor(s) and the Honors Program, should demonstrate significant planning, inquiry, and effort in order to produce high-quality work and a deepened understanding of course material, consistent with Honors Program outcomes.
 Courses of record will be converted to Honors courses for degree and program credit.
 Contracts are valid if the course grade is a B or higher.

 Adequate Progress

-Students must take their first Honors seminar the semester following admission to the Honors Program, or they will be deactivated from the program.
-In order to maintain Honors membership, students must remain active in the program, defined by enrolling in and completing Honors courses (earning B or higher), and seeking Honors advising, each semester.
+Members must take their first Honors course the semester following admission to the Honors Program; in order to maintain Honors membership, students must remain active in the program, defined by enrolling in and completing Honors courses (earning B or higher) and attending Honors advising each semester.

-Any Honors courses in which a student earns below B (including Incompletes) will not count toward adequate Honors progress.
-Honors seminar and/or contract courses in which students earn below B may count toward graduation requirements, but cannot count toward Honors requirements.
+Any Honors courses in which a member earns below B (including Incompletes) will not count toward adequate Honors progress and they will need to make up these credits.
+Honors seminar and/or contract courses in which members earn below B may count toward graduation requirements, but cannot count toward Honors requirements.

 Grades and Performance